Last updated on

 Don’t forget your travel insurance!
 We recommend World Nomads or True Traveller who both offer reliable, comprehensive cover, including medical, evacuation, baggage and a range of adventure sports and activities.
 You can buy both True Traveller and World Nomads insurance even when you’ve left home, which is unusual for travel insurance companies.

-If you’re planning a trip to Portugal or anywhere in the world, be sure to check out our travel planning pages for all our best travel tips, including how to save money with the best cards, what to bring, and all our favourite tools and tricks.
+If you’re planning a trip to Santa Barbara or anywhere in the world, be sure to check out our travel planning pages for all our best travel tips, including how to save money with the best cards, what to bring, and all our favourite tools and tricks.

 Photo credits: Some of the photos in this post are courtesy of Visit Santa Barbara.
 These are the photographer’s credits: View from the courthouse ( Jessy Lynn Perkins); Funk Zone art (Max Whittaker); Sunset at Arroyo Hondo Beach (Mark Weber); Kayaking next to Stearns Wharf (Jay Sinclair); Surfer (Mark Weber); SUP (Jay Sinclair); Butterfly Beach (Jay Sinclair); Lotusland (Lotusland); Botanic Garden (Cecilia Rosell); Mission (Jay Sinclair); State Street (Mark Weber); Whale Watching (Visit California); Courthouse (Blake Bronstad); Hiking (Elliot Hawkey); Lobero (Jay Sinclair); Bike ride (Jessy Lynn Perkins); Wine country aerial (Nanco Helicopters).